 Nominations must be submitted by an IEEE Senior or Fellow Member, in good standing, and include at least two but no more than four references.
 It is preferred that one of references be from the head of the degree program (whether departmental or engineering college) in which the student is enrolled.
 Students cannot self-submit a nomination.

 The Selection Committee shall consist of at least 12 members, including the chair, with six representatives from regions 1-7 as a whole, and two from each other region respectively.
 All members of the committee shall be PES members in good standing.
 The chair shall be appointed by the PES Vice-President Education.
 The remaining members shall be selected by the Chair subject to the approval of the PES VP-Education.
 Individuals shall serve no longer than three years.

-- 31 January deadline for nomination submission
+- 31 January deadline extension to 15 March for nomination submission

 Selection/Basis for Judging.

 Selection will be based on the evaluation of submitted material that will include, in part, testimonials from peers, teachers or industry members.
 Emphasis will be on academic achievements, contributions to meeting community and humanitarian needs, and leadership in advancing student engagement with PES.

 - Description of degree program with emphasis on the degree requirements, power and energy engineering courses offered, number of students, and faculty

 - Transcript of academic record with minimum requirement of weighted average grade (or equivalent) in courses to date greater than 90%

 - Description of courses taken related to power and energy engineering and description of the student’s academic plan for the remaining courses to be taken